Table Of Contents

 Cons:

-• Heavier than dedicated hunting rifles
+• Heavier than dedicated lightweight hunting rifles

-• Limited color options compared to competitors
+• Limited factory color options

 Aero Precision Solus